Pamela Colloff

 Need to Get in Touch?

-Pamela Colloff is a reporter at ProPublica and a staff writer at The New York Times Magazine.
-Prior to joining ProPublica and the Times in 2017, she was an executive editor and staff writer at Texas Monthly.
-Her work has also appeared in The New Yorker and has been anthologized in “Best American Magazine Writing,” “Best American Crime Reporting,” “Best American Non-Required Reading,” and “Next Wave: America’s New Generation of Great Literary Journalists.”
+I’m a reporter at ProPublica and a staff writer at The New York Times Magazine.
+My work has also appeared in The New Yorker and has been anthologized in “Best American Magazine Writing,” “Best American Crime Reporting,” “Best American Nonrequired Reading,” and “Next Wave: America’s New Generation of Great Literary Journalists.”

-“False Witness,” her ProPublica-New York Times investigation into jailhouse informants, received a National Magazine Award for Reporting in 2020.
-The story was also recognized with the Hillman Prize, the IRE Award, the Taylor Family Award for Fairness in Journalism, and the MOLLY National Journalism Prize.
-Colloff is currently expanding her article into a book for Random House.
+“False Witness,” my ProPublica-New York Times investigation into jailhouse informants, received a National Magazine Award for reporting in 2020.
+It was also recognized with the Hillman Prize, the IRE Award, the Taylor Family Award for Fairness in Journalism and the Molly National Journalism Prize.

-In 2014, the Nieman Foundation for Journalism at Harvard University awarded her the Louis M. Lyons Award for Conscience and Integrity in Journalism.
+In 2014, the Nieman Foundation for Journalism at Harvard University awarded me the Louis M. Lyons Award for Conscience and Integrity in Journalism.

 Judge in Joe Bryan Case Rejects Defense Pleas for New Trial